-CARTS also provides non-emergency medical transportation throughout its District and in Austin and the surrounding metropolitan area under an agreement with the Texas Health and Human Services Commission.
+CARTS also provides non-emergency medical transportation throughout its District and in the City of Georgetown under an agreement with the broker for this region, Logisticare Solutions, LLC, which operates under a contract with the Texas Health and Human Services Commission.

-Established in 1978, CARTS is the longest serving public transit agency in the region and has a reputation for innovation, its practical approach to problem-solving and a partnership approach to its achieving its objectives of furthering regional mobility.
+Established in 1978, CARTS is the longest serving public transit agency in the region, and has a reputation for innovation, a practical approach to problem-solving and promoting partnerships to achieve its objectives of furthering regional mobility.